Artists. Performers. Teachers.

 Sara Wichard, PhD, is currently a general music teacher, the elementary music coordinator and co-chair of the Professional Development Committee in the Webster Groves School District.
 She teaches students in grades K-5.

-Wichard has been teaching general music for 20 years, in both the Saint Louis and Chicago areas.
+Wichard has been teaching general music for 20 years, in both the St. Louis and Chicago areas.
 She received her undergraduate degree from DePaul University, her master's degree from Lindenwood University and doctoral degree from Maryville University.
 The focus of her dissertation was applying the philosophy of constructivism to her classrooms to provide for more student voice and choice in the learning that occurs in a general music classroom.

 Wichard co-teaches Elementary Music Education Methods, working to bring Webster University students into the music classroom to learn with and alongside elementary students.